Caroline Henbest’s viola soars in uplifting classics from the great masters.

-The Mostly Mozart series of concerts provides an hour of wonderful music and the chance to catch up with friends over a cup of tea with classical masterpieces performed in the acoustic beauty of Elisabeth Murdoch Hall.
+The Mostly Mozart series of concerts provides an hour of wonderful music and the chance to catch up with friends and enjoy classical masterpieces performed in the acoustic beauty of Elisabeth Murdoch Hall.

-MOZART Clarinet Concerto K622 arr.
-Hogwood for viola
+MOZART Clarinet Concerto in A K622 arr.
+C Henbest for viola

 Caroline Henbest viola/director